joaompfonseca/tai-assignment1-group8/README.md

 ## Description

 This first assignment's goal was to explore the usage of copy models for data compression.
 This repository contains the [report](report/report.pdf) and the two programs developed for this [assignment](description.pdf): `cpm` and `mutate`.

+Check out our demonstration video: https://youtu.be/pRwltWg1mWE

 **Course:** Algorithmic Theory of Information (2023/2024).